-- 3 Less likely to succeed at school, secure a good job as an adult and access a range of cultural and leisure activities - 4 More likely to suffer from poor health, to offend and to be taken into care
+- Less likely to succeed at school, secure a good job as an adult and access a range of cultural and leisure activities - More likely to suffer from poor health, to offend and to be taken into care

-There are a number of indicators that contribute towards illustrating the picture in Sunderland.
+There are a number of indicators that contribute towards illustrating the picture in Sunderland:

-- 1 Sunderland is extensively deprived, based on the evidence of the national Indices of Multiple Deprivation (IMD) 2007 - 2 51% of children live in low income families, compared to 44% in the North East and 42% nationally (2007 national dataset) - 3 Out of a total of 25,074 households with children, 36% live in relative poverty.
-Of these, 60% are lone parent families (Local Housing Market Assessment 2007) - 4 19% of families live in absolute poverty, of which 70% are lone parent families (Local Housing Market Assessment 2007)

-- 5 It is anticipated that a high (and growing) number of poorer families will be excluded from a number of financial services. - 6 Employment has an impact on the affluence or poverty of a family.
+- Sunderland is extensively deprived, based on the evidence of the national Indices of Multiple Deprivation (IMD) 2007 - 51% of children live in low income families, compared to 44% in the North East and 42% nationally (2007 national dataset) - Out of a total of 25,074 households with children, 36% live in relative poverty.
+Of these, 60% are lone parent families (Local Housing Market Assessment 2007) - 19% of families live in absolute poverty, of which 70% are lone parent families (Local Housing Market Assessment 2007) - It is anticipated that a high (and growing) number of poorer families will be excluded from a number of financial services - Employment has an impact on the affluence or poverty of a family.
 In Sunderland, the number of unemployment claimants has grown during the recession.
-From April 2008 March 2009, this grew by 90%.
+From April 2008 - March 2009, this grew by 90%.
 During this time, male unemployment doubled to 13.1%, compared to 10.2% in the North East and 6.6% nationally.
-As a result, more families are less affluent.
+As a result, more families are less affluent - A sub-partnership of the Sunderland Partnership or Local Strategic Partnership - Absolute poverty relates to a household whose income is less than £867 per month

 In Sunderland, a Child Poverty Strategy is in place.
-The strategy has three key aims, to: